 Deals on wheels

-From today, when Armed Forces Personnel or their families are posted overseas, they wont get any nasty dents in their UK car insurance deals as a result.
-No cancellation fees will have to be paid and people’s no claims bonuses will now be protected for up to three years.
+From today, when Armed Forces Personnel are assigned overseas, they won’t get any nasty dents in their UK car insurance deals as a result.
+No cancellation fees will have to be paid and no claims bonuses will now be protected for up to three years.

-Thanks to an Armed Forces Covenant commitment made by the UK’s biggest insurers, who represent nearly 90 per cent of the country’s car insurance market, military personnel and their families are set to benefit from a policy protection pledge.
+Thanks to an Armed Forces Covenant commitment made by the UK’s biggest insurers, who represent nearly 90 per cent of the country’s car insurance market, military personnel are set to benefit from a policy protection pledge.

-Until today, troops posted overseas could find themselves faced with fees when cancelling their policies before deploying abroad.
+Until today, military personnel posted overseas could find themselves faced with fees when cancelling their policies before deploying abroad.